ampproject/amphtml/extensions/amp-3d-gltf/amp-3d-gltf.md

 ##### alpha [optional]

-A Boolean attribute that specifie whether to see through free space on canvas.
+A Boolean attribute that specifies whether to see through free space on canvas.
 By default, free space is filled with black.
 Default value is `false`.

 ##### antialiasing [optional]